Ratnadvipia karui

 Ratnadvipia karui is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Ariophantidae.
 It is endemic to island of Sri Lanka.

 Etymology

 The specific name karui was for the honor for G.P.B.
 Karunaratne (1931–1996), who was a renowned Sri Lankan naturalist.

 Description

 Shell is glossy and polished, partly membranaceous, and oval elongately.
 Mantle found as a broad band around shell and covers all or nearly all of the shell.
 Shell golden yellow to deep golden-brown in color.
 Juveniles highly variable in color ranges from dark steel grey, pale bluish or yellowish grey, or greyish white.

 Ecology

 It can be found in dry zone and lower wet zonal forests and home gardens.
-When disturbed or touches, it produces a clear, brilliant orange-red mucous.
+When disturbed or touches, it produces a clear, brilliant orange-red mucus.